REPO4EU/modulediscovery/README.md

 seed_file_2.csv,network_1.csv
 ```

-Each row defines a seeds-network pair
+Each row defines a seeds-network pair.

 You can run the pipeline with a samplesheet using the `--input` parameter instead of `--seeds` and `--network`: